talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$loyaltyProgramId = 56; // int | Identifier of the card-based loyalty program containing the loyalty card.
+$loyaltyProgramId = 56; // int | Identifier of the profile-based loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
 $integrationId = 'integrationId_example'; // string | The integration identifier for this customer profile.
 Must be: - Unique within the deployment. - Stable for the customer.
 Do not use an ID that the customer can update themselves.
 For example, you can use a database ID.
 Once set, you cannot update this identifier.
-$endDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Used to return balances only for entries older than this timestamp.
-The expired, active, and pending points are relative to this timestamp.  **Note:** It must be an RFC3339 timestamp string.
+$endDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Used to return expired, active, and pending loyalty balances before this timestamp.
+You can enter any past, present, or future timestamp value.  **Note:** It must be an RFC3339 timestamp string.

 try {
     $result = $apiInstance->getLoyaltyBalances($loyaltyProgramId, $integrationId, $endDate);